waadalshammari/Todo/README.md

-*As a user I want to add task in organized way
+* As a user I want to add task in organized way

-*As a user I want to be able to  do check my task if it is done
+* As a user I want to be able to  do check my task if it is done or not

-*As a user I want to add "taskTitle,date and task description"
+* As a user I want to add "taskTitle,date and task description"

 * As a user I want to see all the my task  i add on the main screen.

-*As a user I want to edit my task "title,description,date" and save the changes.
+* As a user I want to edit my task "title,description,date" and save the changes.

-*As a user I want see my details of the task.
+* As a user I want see my details of the task.

-*As a user I want to delete my task if decide it's not necessary or or if i did it.
+* As a user I want to delete my task if decide it's not necessary or or if i did it.